eamonnk/appinfra/Modules/M01-Infrastructure and Configuration Azure Tools/L02-Create Azure Resources using ARM Templates/09-Template Extensions.md

 * `location`
 * `properties`

-After you remove all the parameters that aren't required, your resource definition might look like this.
+After you have removed the parameters that are not required, your resource definition might look like the following:

 ```json
 {